 This well-researched book will offer options to rethink your habits of thought and patterns of behavior.
 For example, how you explain and rationalize a setback or failure can determine your final results.
 Research shows that after defeat, optimists get better, faster, smarter, pessimists decline, get worse and slower.
 The difference is their explanatory style.

-The War Of Art, by Steven Pressfield
+The War Of Art, (Personal Leadership Tips) by Steven Pressfield

 Whether you are working toward your own business, a start-up, writing, a fitness goal or becoming your best self, you will encounter roadblocks.
 This book helps you maintain momentum.

 Based on the premise, if you can name it you can tame it, Pressfield has written the definitive book on resistance.
 Topics include: